-Deduction under Section 80CCC allows for payment of any amount done towards annuity plan of any insurance company for receiving pension i.e. contribution towards Pension Funds.
+Deduction under Section 80CCC allows for payment of any amount done towards the annuity plan of any insurance company for receiving the pension, i.e. contribution towards Pension Funds.

-Deduction under Section 80CCD allows individual who has made contribution towards pension scheme of Central Government i.e. National Pension Scheme (NPS).
+Deduction under Section 80CCD allows the individual who has made a contribution towards pension scheme of Central Government, i.e. National Pension Scheme (NPS).

-The maximum amount that is allowed to be claimed for deduction under Section 80C as well as 80CCC is INR.1,50,000 for every financial year.
-It has been announced that from financial year 2015-16 onwards an additional deduction of INR.50,000 is allowed for investment done in NPS.
+The maximum amount that is allowed to be claimed for deduction under Section 80C, as well as 80CCC, is INR.1,50,000 for every financial year.
+It has been announced that from the financial year 2015-16 onwards, an additional deduction of INR.50,000 is allowed for investment done in NPS.